 We knew the drill.

-Jack and I brought up another round of drinks for the parents and Pepsi (not Coke) for the girls, singing the Pepsi Generation jingle to remind them they were a new generation.
+Jack and I brought up another round of drinks for the parents and Pepsi (not Coke) for the girls, singing the Pepsi Generation jingle to remind them we were a new generation.

 Even the parents laughed.
 I can’t say I moon-walked, but I would have, had it been 1980.